Atlasimmobilier practical guide – Real estate taxation in Morocco

 The calculation has a clear and transparent basis:

-- flat-rate acquisition costs of 15%
+- increased by flat-rate acquisition costs of 15% (or the actual documented costs).

-- If positive, it is taxed at 20%.
+If this capital gain is positive, it is generally taxed at 20%.

 Simplified calculation example

-You bought a property for 1,000,000 MAD 10 years ago.
+You purchased a property for MAD 1,000,000 ten years ago (in 2016).

-- Revaluation coefficient: 1.20
+- Revaluation coefficient: 1.205

-Sale price: 1,800,000 MAD
+Selling price: MAD 1,800,000

-Taxable capital gain: 1,800,000 – 1,350,000 = 450,000 MAD
+Taxable capital gain:

 Requesting prior administrative approval

-Since July 1, 2023, it has been possible – and often recommended – to request a prior opinion from the tax authorities on the estimated amount of the IPT.
+Since July 1, 2023, it has been possible – and often recommended – to request a prior opinion from the tax authorities on the estimated amount of the TPI.
 This request must be made within 30 days of signing the preliminary sales agreement.

 This notice makes it possible to anticipate precisely the amount to be paid, and avoid unpleasant surprises when the final deed is signed.

-Payment of IPT: a discharge obligation
+Payment of TPI: a discharge obligation

 TPI is paid at the time of sale, generally through the notary.
 It is a final payment, meaning that once it has been paid, no subsequent adjustment can be claimed on the same profit.